elotroalex/chiens/_texts/translation.md

 [93]({{site.baseurl}}/chiens/p093.html){:.pagetitle}

 - Help!
 Help!
 Murder!
-- They killed the sun! the sun is gone! only the bulls of Bashan remain, torches hanging from their furious tails ...
-The bulls trample the unfurnished savanna
+- They killed the sun! the sun is gone! nothing remains but the bulls of Bashan, torches hanging from their furious tails ...
+The bulls trample the unfurnished savanna.
-- the riders remain too.
+- There's also the riders.
 - They hung the sun like a shield on the gates of heaven
 - assassins! murderers!
 - but they get farther away, and I cannot follow them
-- they pursue the poor man! they give him the hunt with loud cries
+- they pursue the poor man! they give hunt him down with loud cries
 - dogs barking
 - their horses are fast
 - they surround the poor man with long fatal circles